aigis-styleguide/aigis/src/en/Documantation/comment_syntax.md

 ## Documentation block

-You can use Markdown ([GitHub flavored markdown](https://help.github.com/categories/writing-on-github/)) in documentation block of the component
+You can use Markdown ([GitHub Flavored Markdown](https://help.github.com/categories/writing-on-github/)) in documentation block of the component

 Enabled syntax highlight if you specified special keyword into code block (<code>&#8242;&#8242;&#8242;</code>).
 Please see [Documentation/Syntax Highlight](../Syntax-Highlight/) for more details.